michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-c-curtin-alignment.md

 - Requiring higher-order thinking (critique, evaluation, judgment) rather than memorization
 - Making professional process visible and assessable through transcripts and audits

-Students cannot succeed simply by having AI generate answers—they must demonstrate process, justify decisions, critique AI outputs, and show genuine understanding.
+Students cannot succeed simply by having AI generate answers,they must demonstrate process, justify decisions, critique AI outputs, and show genuine understanding.

 ### Concern: "How does this align with academic integrity policies?"